• Skip to primary navigation

 Carved Oven Roasted Turkey with Gravy presented on a white serving platter.

-If you're starting with a frozen turkey, you'll need to thaw it in its original packaging in the refrigerator allowing at least 24 hours for every 4 pounds.
-After it's thawed, keep it in your fridge until you're ready to cook.
+If you’re starting with a frozen turkey, you’ll need to thaw it in its original packaging in the refrigerator (or in a large cooler with a couple of bags of ice) allowing at least 24 hours for every 4 pounds.
+After it’s thawed, keep it in the fridge (or on ice in a cooler) until you’re ready to cook.

-About 1 ½ hours before you start cooking, take the turkey out of the fridge to bring it to room temperature.
-Having the turkey at room temp will help it cook more evenly and faster.
+About 1 1/2 hours before you start cooking, take the turkey out of the fridge to bring it to room temperature.
+Having it at room temp will help it cook more evenly and faster.

 Prep time is pretty quick.
 I allow about 15 minutes to slather on the butter and sprinkle on the seasonings.

 Cooking time, of course, varies according to the total weight of the turkey.
-I've included a time table for you a little further down in the post.
-You'll also need to allow time for the turkey to rest before carving.
+I’ve included a roasting timetable for you further down in the post.
+You’ll also need to allow time for the turkey to rest before carving.

 So, let's get started with the recipe!